Automatic, high-order, and adaptive algorithms for Brillouin zone integration: Introduction

 This article is organized as follows.
 We begin in Section~\ref{sec:ptr} with a discussion of the PTR and its advantages when $\eta$ is not too small.
 We review high-order 1D adaptive integration in Section~\ref{sec:adapintgr}, and compare the IAI and TAI approaches to higher-dimensional integration in Section~\ref{sec:adapintnd}, concluding that IAI is superior for BZ integration.
 We describe our automatic adaptive frequency sampling method in Section~\ref{sec:adapinterp}, and demonstrate the performance of the full scheme for a calculation of the spectral function of SrVO$_3$ in Section~\ref{sec:results}.
 Application areas and future directions of research are discussed in Section~\ref{sec:conclusion}.
-We also include several appendices: Appendix \ref{app:ptrtheory} presents analysis of the PTR for BZ integrals, Appendix \ref{app:ibz} gives details on the use of the PTR for integration in the IBZ, Appendix \ref{app:ptrheval} discusses the efficient implementation of the PTR, and Appendix \ref{app:tm} discusses the LTM.
+We also include several appendices: Appendix \ref{app:ptrtheory} presents analysis of the PTR for BZ integrals, Appendix \ref{app:ibz} gives details on the use of the PTR for integration in the IBZ, Appendix \ref{app:ptrheval} discusses the efficient implementation of the PTR, Appendix \ref{app:autoptralt} gives an alternative algorithm for automatic refinement of the PTR to that presented in the main text, and Appendix \ref{app:tm} discusses the LTM.